openmc-dev/openmc/docs/source/methods/cross_sections.rst

 ---------------------------------

-In addition to the usual pointwise representation of cross sections, OpenMC offers support for an data format called windowed multipole (WMP).
+In addition to the usual pointwise representation of cross sections, OpenMC offers support for a data format called windowed multipole (WMP).
 This data format requires less memory than pointwise cross sections, and it allows on-the-fly Doppler broadening to arbitrary temperature.